Pulse-Insights/pi-react-native/README.md

 ## Example Application

 For a complete implementation example of the Pulse Insight React Native SDK, please refer to the example application in the `/PulseInsight` directory.
-The main README.md file in that directory contains:

-- Detailed setup instructions
+To run and understand the example application:

-- Configuration guidelines
+1. Follow the detailed setup instructions in [PulseInsight/README.md](PulseInsight/README.md)
-- Example code
+2. Examine the implementation in `/PulseInsight/example/App.tsx`
-- Troubleshooting tips
+3. Reference the API documentation in [PulseInsight/sdk/README.md](PulseInsight/sdk/README.md)

-- Environment setup for both iOS and Android
+The example demonstrates all aspects of SDK integration including initialization, survey triggering, context data management, and best practices for real-world implementation.

-This example demonstrates best practices for integrating the SDK into your React Native application.
+> **Note:** Before running the example, you'll need to configure it with your account details as described in [PulseInsight/README.md](PulseInsight/README.md).

 ## Usage